mdaka/javascript-helpers/README.md

     };
 ```
 ### Options
-- isAllowedE - Do you need the string number to allow including 'e' character? ('e' stands for exponential)
+isAllowedE - Do you need the string number to allow including 'e' character? ('e' stands for exponential)

-- isAllowedHex - Is hex number allowed?, like '0x1'
+isAllowedHex - Is hex number allowed? like '0x1'

-- isAllowedSpaces - If true then it let the string number contains spaces, example of valid numbers would be ['  5', '   2e63', ' .5']
+isAllowedSpaces - If true then it let the string number contains spaces, example of valid numbers would be ['  5', '   2e63', ' .5']

-- isAllowedInfinity - If you consider this value 'Infinity' as valid number, then set this option to true
+isAllowedInfinity - If you consider Infinity as a valid number, then set this option to true

-- isAllowedNumWithPointFirst - if this value '.5' is considered as valid, then set this option to true
+isAllowedNumWithPointFirst - If this value '.5' is considered valid, then set this option to true

 # Examples
 ```js